 - P. Antonante, V. Tzoumas, H. Yang, L. Carlone.
-Outlier-Robust Estimation: Hardness, Minimally-Tuned Algorithms, and Applications, under review, IEEE Transactions on Robotics, 2020.
+Outlier-Robust Estimation: Hardness, Minimally-Tuned Algorithms, and Applications, conditionally accepted, IEEE Transactions on Robotics (TRO), 2020.

 - H. Yang, P. Antonante, V. Tzoumas, L. Carlone.
 Graduated Non-Convexity for Robust Spatial Perception: From Non-Minimal Solvers to Global Outlier Rejection (video presentation).
-IEEE Robotics & Automation Letters (RAL), in press, 2020, and IEEE International Conference on Robotics and Automation (ICRA).
+IEEE Robotics & Automation Letters (RAL), 2020, and IEEE International Conference on Robotics and Automation (ICRA).

 Best Paper Award in Robotic Vision, ICRA 2020.